What is koji?

 What foods is koji used to make?

-Miso, soy sauce (shoyu) and sake are the most commonly known traditional foods, but dishes like amazake, sakadane, and shio koji also highlight the exceptional fermenting power of this amazing mold.
+Miso, soy sauce (shoyu) and sake are the most commonly known traditional foods, but dishes like amazake, sakadane, mirin and shio koji also highlight the exceptional fermenting power of this amazing mold.

 Japanese tradition is a good place to start, but koji can be used to enhance any cuisine!
 Throw it into a lactofermented hot sauce, sauerkraut, or kimchi for an added punch of umami.